Dynamic Programming — 0/1 Knapsack

 Greedy Pick

 Walk the sorted list.
 If an item fits in remaining capacity → take it whole.
-Otherwise → skip entirely.
+Otherwise → skip.
 No fractions.

 if wt ≤ remaining: take